-- A specific non-disclosure agreement may be required to ensure all parties maintain confidentiality; - The right to perform annual due diligence checks; - Data ownership and GDPR Obligations are to be clearly stated in the agreement - Any potential or perceived 'conflict of interest' issues are to be declared to or by the Board of Directors; - A specific 'Right of Audit' in favour of the Companies within the Group and the MFSA is to be included in all contracts including regular inspection visits and/or remote data access and/or access to the Internal Control reports of the other party; - The current Information Security Policy of the Companies is to be also referenced in all contracts; - The current Business Continuity Plan of all third parties is to be required under all agreements; - Service Level Agreement terms with appropriate metrics, escalation procedures and penalties; - Personnel entrusted to perform duties for the Companies shall at all times be fit and proper persons as may be reasonably required according to the duties entrusted; and - Clauses relating to anti-money laundering as may be required; - The duties and responsibilities of all parties involved.
+- Prior to entering into a critical or important agreement, a specific non-disclosure agreement may be required to ensure all parties maintain confidentiality.; - The right to perform annual due diligence checks. - Data ownership and GDPR Obligations are to be clearly stated in the agreement. - That the parties agree to inform each other in the event that a conflict of interest or potential thereof arises.
+At the point of notification, the Parties shall agree on the solution of the matter on a case-by-case basis.
+A specific 'Right of Audit' in favor of Oney (or its brokers/distributors) and the MFSA is to be included in all agreements including regular inspection visits and/or remote data access and/or access to the Internal Control reports of the other party. - The current Information Security Policy of the Companies is to be also referenced in all contracts. - The current Business Continuity Plan of all third parties is to be required under all agreements. - Clauses relating to anti-money laundering as may be required.